+The presence of any of a number of different types of male holly plants will allow you to achieve pollination.
 If you wish to stick with Japanese hollies, you can use Ilex crenata 'Beehive' (a male cultivar) as a pollinator.
-'Beehive' is similar to 'Hetzii' in its growth habit, only it stays shorter (2-3 feet tall), being something of a dwarf.
+'Beehive' is similar to 'Hetzii' in its growth habit, only it stays shorter (2 to 3 feet tall), being something of a dwarf.

 Planting Zones, Sun and Soil Requirements

-Many gardeners in the North find that the plant performs best in full sun.
+Many gardeners in the north find that the plant performs best in full sun.
 This narrow, columnar shrub is listed as a bush that tolerates shade.
 While the plant will probably survive if located in shade, its growth may be slower and its branching not quite as dense.

-But, in the North, you would generally want to avoid growing it on the East side or North side of a house (where there will be more shade than there will be on the South side or West side).
+But, in the north, you would generally want to avoid growing it on the east side or north side of a house (where there will be more shade than there will be on the south side or west side).

 It will grow best in a well-drained soil.
 You can promote good drainage in the ground that you are planting in by spading in compost.
 The soil should be allowed neither to become too wet nor too dry.
 This shrub prefers a soil pH that is acidic.